Doriandarko/omni-engineer/README.md

 An intelligent assistant designed to enhance your development workflow.
 ## 🔍 Overview
 Omni Engineer is a console-based tool that integrates AI capabilities into your development process.
 It offers smart responses to coding queries, file management, web searching, and image processing functionalities.

+Omni Engineer is a spiritual successor to [Claude Engineer](https://github.com/Doriandarko/claude-engineer).built from my extensive usage of hand-made AI tools and trial and error and feedback recieved.
+Compared to Claude Engineer, this new script allows for more control via simplicity while leaving some of the other functionalities like a fully automated flow, or the ability to run code.
+At the same time, bring some cool new stuff like multi-file editing and save/resume of chats.
+I see this framework as more suitable for people who actually want to code with a better assistant on their side, versus something that is fully automatic.

 ## 🌟 Features
 - AI-Powered Responses
 - File Management (Add, Edit, Create)